 Dealing With Debt – 5 Things You Should Know

 - There are sources of free debt advice and services.
-You can find out more by contacting the MoneyHelper www.moneyhelper.org.uk; or
+You can find out more by contacting MoneyHelper at:

-- You should have been advised on all the options for dealing with your debt [e.g. bankruptcy, debt relief order (DRO), individual voluntary arrangement (IVA) in England & Wales).
-The advantages and disadvantages of each were discussed with you to enable you to make an informed choice.
+- You should have been advised on all of the options for dealing with your debt and also the advantages and disadvantages of each product to enable you to make an informed choice.

-- You know the estimated total cost to you of the DMP and the time it will take for your debts to be repaid under the DMP.
-Any money you pay to us to cover our fees will not be used to repay your debts.
-You have the right to a Cooling Off Period as set out in the Agreement.
+- You know the estimated total cost to you of the DMP and the estimated time it will take for your debts to be repaid under the DMP.
+Any money you pay to us to cover our costs will not be used to repay your debts.
+You have the right to a Cooling Off Period as set out in the Debt Management Agreement.

 - We have been through a full and accurate budgeting process with you.
-This is vital to make sure that the payments you are asked to make are affordable for yourself and fair to your creditors.
+This is vital to make sure that the payments you are asked to make are affordable to you and fair to your creditors.

 - If you are not happy with the service you receive, you can complain.
 You should refer such complaints to us in the first instance to give us a chance to put things right in accordance with our complaint policy.
-The complaint policy is shown on this website.
+The complaint policy is shown overleaf and on our website.
 If you are still not happy with the outcome, you can complain to the Financial Ombudsman Service (FOS).
 FOS is an independent service who will look into your complaint and can award you compensation if they decide in your favour.
-Web site: www.financial-ombudsman.org.uk.
+Web site: financial-ombudsman.org.uk.